Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Related Work

 \subsection{Session-Based Recommendation}

 Session-based recommendation (SR) predicts a user's next interested item(s) by deploying traditional approaches and deep learning (DL) techniques to process time-aware user-item interactions.
 Traditional approaches \cite{shani2005mdp,liu2013personalized} apply machine learning (ML) techniques to capture item embedding in the session.
 For example, FPMC \cite{rendle2010factorizing} applies matrix factorization (MF) and first-order Markov chains (MC) to address the sequential relationship among items.
-SEQ* \cite{le2016modeling} develops a hidden Markov model for sequences preference, which considers more factors, including two types of dynamic factors and contextual factors. \cite{wu2013personalized} propose a personalized Markov embedding (PME), which embeds songs and users into a Euclidean space, where the distances present the strengths of their relationships.
+SEQ* \cite{le2016modeling} develops a hidden Markov model for sequences preference, which considers more factors, including two types of dynamic factors and contextual factors. \citeauthor{wu2013personalized} \cite{wu2013personalized} propose a personalized Markov embedding (PME), which embeds songs and users into a Euclidean space, where the distances present the strengths of their relationships.
+However, they fail to well capture the item relationships in relatively longer session sequences.
+It is worth mentioning that MC-based methods also define the directed relationship between items, which indicates that two items incline to be dependent with each other.
+However, this relationship is not equal to causality.
+Besides, they possibly ignore the correlation relationship.